Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 404 landing pages

-These are the pages people see when they come across a page on your site that no longer exists.
-These pages can be frustrating for consumers, but they also give you a chance to have fun and show your brand’s personality.
+People see these pages when they come across a page on your site that no longer exists.
+These pages can frustrate consumers, but they allow you to have fun and show your brand’s personality.

 Microsites